-The boat I run my tarpon trips on is a 1977 fully restored custom 20′ SeaCraft center console.
-It was stripped down to the hull and stringers and refinished from the bottom up in 2012.
+We also have a 1977 fully restored custom 20′ SeaCraft center console.
+This was Capt.
+Rick’s first charter boat and he loved it so much he has decided to keep it.
+It was stripped down to the hull and stringers and refinished from the bottom up in 2012 and repainted/fitted again in 2017, and has been fixed up like new once again in 2017.
 Older SeaCrafts have always been known for their great ride and seaworthiness and this boat is no exception.
 She does not bang, crack, or rattle in a choppy sea.
 Rather it is a very soft, comfortable entry that you don’t feel at all.
 There is likely no other boat in her size class that is as comfortable to fish from.
 She has been retrofitted with complete modern electronics and goodies.
 Now powered by a 200 hp 4 stroke Yamaha engine to get you to the fishing grounds quickly.
-She has Lowrance GPS/Fish Finder, VHF Radio, Minn Kota 36v iPilot trolling motor, and an 8′ Power Pole Blade Edition.
+She has Garmin GPS/Fish Finder, VHF Radio, and Minn Kota 36v iPilot trolling motor.
 The floor is all one level (no step up in the bow) allowing easy ability to fish and walk around the entire boat.
-Two custom fighting chairs are mounted up front of the console.
-The bow area gunwhales are cushioned with Seadeck which is nice to lean on.
 All cleats, running lights, and rod holders are flush mounted.
 She has a large 40 gallon live well able to hold plenty of live bait.
 Two separate livewell pumps for redundancy as well as an aerator keep our bait lively without worry.
 8 Rod holders make it easy to spread baits in different directions and fish multiple rods.
 The transom has been entirely rebuilt giving much more room to fish and custom bracket gives the boat an even smoother ride like a larger vessel.
 Jack plate allows the motor to trim up even higher than usual to have easier access in shallow water.
 Custom console is narrow for easy ability to walk around while still having plenty of storage space as it is tall.
 Spray rails on the bow help keep down spray while running.
 This is a one of a kind vessel that is perfect for fishing tarpon and I’ll explain a few key points here.

 No T-Top allows you to fish around the bridges much easier and they really get in the way when trying to cast, fight fish, etc…